bruflor/advanced-react/courseNotes.md

 - useRef
 - useImperativeHandle: define what exactly you want to access in ref with forward ref;
 - useDeferredValue: await the state to be finish in update, like in a fast keyboard typing, and then send it the updated state to the component that receive the variable with deferred;
+- useTransition: when you want to delay the update of the state, and if you change it again just stop the transition and change it again.
+Cases of tabs, buttons that render something.
+The diference between useDeferred is translation delay the setState
 -